Wright-Dunbar Village

 Commercial District Information

-Located along the edge of the commercial district, The Wright Cycle Company building at 22 S. Williams Street was constructed by two brothers, Abraham and Joseph Nicholas, in 1886.
-In 1895 the Wright brothers leased the entire building for $16 a month.
-After falling into disrepair, the building was rehabilitated by Aviation Trail, Inc, and on January 25th, 1989, The Wright Cycle Company was designated a National Historic Landmark.
+Located along the edge of the commercial district, the brick building at 22 South Williams Street was constructed by two brothers, Abraham and Joseph Nicholas, in 1886.
+In 1895 the Wright brothers leased the entire building for $16 a month to house their bicycle shop and printing business; they moved both operations to 1127 West Third Street in 1897.
+After falling into disrepair, the building was rehabilitated by Aviation Trail, Inc., and on January 25, 1989, the Wright Cycle Company was designated a National Historic Landmark.

 Park footer